 Bear X speed-rated the Saga 405 at 405 feet per second with a draw weight of about 210 pounds.
 This is an incredibly fast and powerful crossbow at such a cheap price.

 Included with this package are three 20-inch carbon bolts with field points.
 These arrows from Bear X feature basic half-moon nocks and they have a total weight of about 370-grains.
-It has a 270-grain shaft and 100-grain field tip.
+It has a 270-grain shaft and a 100-grain field tip.

-Unfortunately, the Bear X Saga 405 isn’t narrow enough for the special TrueX arrows from Bear X. These TrueX arrows come with TrueX Nock Technology but to be able to shoot them Bear X only recommends to use these arrows with their Bear X crossbows that come in at under 12-inches wide when cocked.
+Unfortunately, the Bear X Saga 405 isn’t narrow enough for the special TrueX arrows from Bear X. These TrueX arrows come with TrueX Nock Technology but to be able to shoot them Bear X only recommends using these arrows with their Bear X crossbows that come in at under 12-inches wide when cocked.

 If you’re looking for broadheads to use with these arrows, please check out our list of 16 best broadheads.